-All underground exploration drilling since September 2014 has been conducted with wireline diamond core drilling methods by experienced Swedish drilling contractors Protek Norr AB and Styrud Arctic AB.
-Drilling has been carried out with dedicated underground exploration drill rigs in the Hagby series WL66 and WL76 sizes (50.5 mm and 57.5 mm diameter core respectively).
+All underground exploration drilling since September 2014 has been conducted with wireline diamond core drilling methods by experienced Swedish drilling contractors Protek Norr AB and Styrud Arctic AB, .
+Drilling has been carried out with dedicated underground exploration drill rigs in the Hagby series WL66 and WL76 sizes (50.5 mm and 57.5 mm diameter core, respectively).
+All drill holes are surveyed with modern computerized gyroscopic tools at hole completion, while also being regularly check-surveyed for unexpected deviation as the drilling progresses using modern multi-shot "camera" downhole tools.
+Core orientation tools are used on all holes in order for geologists to measure the orientation of all geological structures identified.
+Contractors work two shifts per day (nine hour shift), seven days per week and average approximately 1,000 m per month.

-Surface exploration since September 2014 has been carried out with wireline diamond core drilling methods by experienced Swedish and Finnish drilling contractors Styrud Arctic AB, Arctic Drilling Company OY, Kati OY, and experienced international drilling operator Mason & St John; based in the UK.
+Surface exploration since September 2014 has been carried out with wireline diamond-core drilling methods by experienced Swedish and Finnish drilling contractors Styrud Arctic AB, Katie OY, and Arctic Drilling Corporation OY and experienced international drilling operator Mason & St John; based in the UK.
 Various drilling equipment sizes have been used depending on project needs and are as follows: WL66 (50.5 mm core diameter), NQ2 (50.7 mm core diameter), and WL76 (57.5 mm core diameter).
+All drill holes are surveyed with modern computerized gyroscopic tools at hole completion, while also being regularly check-surveyed for unexpected deviation as the drilling progresses using modern multi-shot "camera" downhole tools.
+Core orientation tools are used on all holes in order for geologists to measure the orientation of all geological structures identified.
+Contractors work two shifts per day (12 hour shift), seven days per week and average approximately 1,200 m per month.
+Drill holes that are collared in unconsolidated materials (i.e., soil and till) are cased with traditional methods with either Boart Longyear, or Hagby series casing rods and bits.